vxltersmxth/StyleGAN/README.md

 # StyleGAN.pytorch

-This is pytorch StyleGAN implementation with fixed latent space interpolation generator, early stopping and optimized for RTX-2070 super GPU
+This is pytorch StyleGAN implementation with smooth latent space interpolation generator, early stopping and optimized for RTX-2070 super GPU training

 This repository contains the unofficial PyTorch implementation of the following paper: